NYCPlanning/Geosupport-UPG/docs/overview.md

 ## **Summary of Changes and New Features**
-The updates listed below indicate changes and new features since the last release of the _User Programming Guide_ (written for Software Version 19.3).
+The updates listed below indicate changes and new features since the last release of the _User Programming Guide_ (written for Software Version 19.4).
 Some of the changes and features are described elsewhere in the UPG; other changes are mentioned only in this summary to make users aware of items such as general improvements or items displayed by GOAT.

 Note: Entries in this summary which begin with **‘(COW Only)’** describe changes and features which are available only for applications that use the Character-Only Work Areas (COWs).
 Character-Only Work Areas are described in [Appendix 12](/appendices/appendix12/).
 To take advantage of the full functionality of Geosupport, applications need to be written using the Character-Only Work Areas (COWs).

 **Character-Only Work Areas (COWs)**, as the name implies, contain character fields only.
-The Geosupport work areas that have long been in use are called the **Mainframe-Specific Work Areas (MSWs)**.
+The original Geosupport work areas were called the **Mainframe-Specific Work Areas (MSWs)**.

-**Reminder - Note: As of January 1, 2020, MSWs will no longer be supported.
-See the updated MSW announcement below in the Version 19.4 section.**
+**Reminder: As of January 1, 2020, MSWs are no longer supported.
+See the updated MSW announcement below in the Version 20.1 section.**

-**Reminder - Note: As of Version 19.3, Geosupport enhancements are supported only in a non-mainframe environment (NMF).
-See the mainframe announcement below in the Version 19.4 section.**  As a result of this announcement, entries in this summary often begin with **'(NMF Only)'**.
+**Reminder: As of Version 19.3, Geosupport enhancements are supported only in a non-mainframe environment (NMF).
+See the mainframe announcement below in the Version 20.1 section.**  As a result of this announcement, entries in this summary often begin with **'(NMF Only)'**.
 By definition, all non-mainframe environment applications are COW applications.
 (MSW applications cannot run in a non-mainframe environment.)

 Typically, MSWs contain some fields that are in a format which is unique to IBM mainframes.
 COWs were introduced as an essential part of a long-term effort to port the Geosupport System to other platforms, e.g. the Desktop, the Internet (web version of GOAT) , GeoX, .net, and Linux.
 For a detailed description of the COWs, see [Appendix 12](/appendices/appendix12/).